Four-Loop-Team/four-loop/docs/API_DOCUMENTATION.md

 **File**: `src/components/sections/IntroSection.tsx`

-* Intro section component for the homepage/work page Features the Four Loop Digital logo and company description
+* Intro section component for the homepage/work page Features the Four Loop Digital logo and company description in a styled container

 ---